-- The camera can be used with SD, SDHC, and SDXC memory cards. - UHS-I and UHS-II are supported. - Cards rated UHS Speed Class 3 or better are recommended for movie recording and playback.
+- The camera can be used with CFexpress (Type B), XQD, SD, SDHC, and SDXC memory cards. - UHS-I and UHS-II SD cards are supported. - CFexpress or XQD cards with a maximum data transfer rate of at least 45 MB/s (300×) or SD cards rated UHS Speed Class 3 or better are recommended for movie recording and playback.
 Slower speeds may result in recording or playback being interrupted. - When choosing cards for use in card readers, be sure they are compatible with the device. - Contact the manufacturer for information on features, operation, and limitations on use.